 Phillips-Strickland House Corporation was created to ensure that the aging population of Eastern Maine would have a top-quality residence with essential services.
-Since its incorporation in 1975 as a nonprofit residence for people 65 and over, the mission remains, but the nature of the services we provide has changed.
+Since its incorporation in 1975 as a non-profit residence for people ages 65 and over, the mission remains.
+However, the nature of the services we provide has changed.

 The first step in applying for admission to Phillips-Strickland House is to complete an admission form.

 Once we have the completed form, you will be considered for admission.
 When we have an opening, we will contact people on the waiting list.
 If the time is right, we will schedule a tour and an interview.
 At that time, we ask that you sign a release to allow us to gather medical information from your primary care physician.